Published by: admin

 Masterclass Cost & Value

 In case it wasn’t obvious already, I personally think the price & value of the masterclass all-access-pass is fantastic.
-I also think that an individual class is a good value at $90.
+I also think that an individual class is a good value.

-These aren’t going to really help you go from complete beginner to absolute master, but for $90, you shouldn’t expect them to.
+These aren’t going to really help you go from complete beginner to absolute master, but for this price, you shouldn’t expect them to.

 However, being able to get some insights on your chosen topic, as well as a lot of practical tips and theory, from industry experts with years of experience is awesome.